RyanT5/yl-training/content/post/module-C.md

 ## Conclusion

 Look back at the objectives at the top of this page and see if you think you are confident with each of them.
 If there are any parts you are unsure of then you can contact the YL training team with any questions.
-If you do think you know everything then go to OSM to fill in the "Module B at home" section there.
+If you do think you know everything then go to OSM to fill in the "Module C at home" section there.
 You need to complete this to be signed off.

 <a href="https://www.onlinescoutmanager.co.uk/main.php">
  <button type="button" class="go-to-osm">Go to OSM</button>